Field Study Minor

 Enrolment limit: 22 students

-Fees: In addition to the regular McGill fees, students will be required to pay the additional costs associated with delivering the courses in the field.
-These costs include accommodation and other field costs; they do not include airfare, food, or other living expenses.
+In addition to regular McGill fees, students must cover additional costs for field courses.
+These costs include accommodation and other field-related expenses, but do not include airfare, food, or other living expenses.
 Fee details for the upcoming semester are available at mcgill.ca/pfss/cost.

 Students can apply for the Enriched Educational Opportunities need-based bursary (EEOs).
 See mcgill.ca/studentaid/special-funding/eeo for details.

-Prerequisites: HISP 218 Spanish Language Intensive - Elementary. or equivalent proficiency, and MATH 203 Principles of Statistics 1. or equivalent.
+Spanish Language Intensive - Elementary.
+(HISP 218), or equivalent proficiency, and Principles of Statistics 1.
+(MATH 203), or equivalent, are required.
 A CGPA of 3.00 and higher is recommended.
 The program is aimed at undergraduate students in their final year.

 Back to top